HL7/davinci-deqm/source/pages/indv-reporting.md

 An individual patient level report contains quality data for one patient for one or more Clinical Quality Measures (CQMs).
 The data elements in the report are defined by the particular CQM being reported on.
-The "data-of-interest" is the source data (raw applicable patient data) needed to calculate a CQM.
-For example, for a venous thromboembolism prophylaxis CQM, the data-of-interest is the set of conditions, procedures, and observations related to determining whether a patient is in the initial population, denominator, denominator exclusions, and numerator of the CQM.
+The [data of interest] is the source data (raw applicable patient data) needed to calculate a CQM.
+For example, for a venous thromboembolism prophylaxis CQM, the data of interest is the set of conditions, procedures, and observations related to determining whether a patient is in the initial population, denominator, denominator exclusions, and numerator of the CQM.
 When pooled and analyzed, each report